Bogoliubov excitations driven by thermal lattice phonons in a quantum fluid of light

 Equation (\ref{IpL}) is an important outcome of our analysis.
 For the normal mode (first Lorentzian), the output photons are produced via the radiative relaxation of an elementary excitation produced itself by the absorption of a thermal phonon at (${\bf q},\omega$) by the condensate.
 These events occur at a rate which is proportional to $\gamma_{xp}(\omega)n_x$, to the thermal population of lattice phonons $n_T(\omega)$, and to the density of states of the Bogoliubov excitation in the normal mode at $\omega_{\rm las}+\omega$ ($|u_{c,{\bf q}}|^2$ factor).
 For the ghost branch (second Lorentzian), the output photons are produced by radiative relaxation of an elementary excitation produced itself by spontaneous and stimulated emission of a lattice phonon by the condensate ($|n_T(\omega<0)|=1+n_T(-\omega)$ term), where the density of Bogoliubov excitation in the ghost branch is given by the $|v_{c,{\bf q}}|^2$ factor.
-Therefore, in this thermal phonons regime, the two Bogoliubov excitation branches have different intensities.
-This is different from the quantum fluctuations regime, and it will turn out to be a key feature to identify in the experiment the physical origin of Bogoliubov excitations.
+Therefore, in this thermal phonons regime, the two Bogoliubov excitation branches have different intensities. \mr{In particular, at $T=0$ the intensity in the ghost branch does not vanish due to the spontaneous emission of lattice phonons in the phonon vacuum, while the intensity vanishes in the normal branch.} This is different from the \mr{regime dominated by photon vacuum fluctuations}, and it will turn out to be a key feature to identify in the experiment the physical origin of Bogoliubov excitations.

 As will also be discussed more extensively in section \ref{FB_section}, the overall emission rate is also modulated by a $|u_{x,{\bf q}} - v_{x,-{\bf q}}|^2$ factor, which quantifies the density fluctuation fraction of a Bogoliubov excitation (the other fraction consisting of phase fluctuation).
 It is this vanishing density fluctuation fraction in Bogoliubov excitations for vanishing momenta that leads to decoupling between the condensate and lattice phonons at small $|{\bf q}|$.